QryptInc/QryptInc.github.io/content/faqs/_index.md

 **I lost or forgot to save my access token.
 How can I retrieve it?**

 To increase security, Qrypt only displays access tokens when they are first generated.
-If you have lost your token, you can contact Qrypt sales support at support@qrypt.com or generate a new one.
+If you have lost your token, you can contact Qrypt sales support at support@qrypt.com.

 ---